jaidev3/w4-d4-vector-embeddings/hr-onboarding-knowledge-assistant/README.md

 ---

-## 🧩  Swapping in real embeddings
+## 🧩  OpenAI Embeddings

-1. Replace `_placeholder_embedding` in `pipelines/doc_ingestion.py` and `pipelines/retrieval.py` with a call to your embedding provider (OpenAI, Cohere, HuggingFace, etc.).
-2. Keep the embedding dimensionality consistent between ingestion & retrieval.
+This project now uses **OpenAI's text-embedding-3-small model** for high-quality semantic embeddings.
+The embeddings are generated in real-time during both document ingestion and query processing.

+**Key features:**
+- Uses OpenAI's latest embedding model (text-embedding-3-small)
+- 1536-dimensional embeddings for better semantic understanding
+- Automatic error handling and logging
+- Consistent embedding generation across ingestion and retrieval

+**To use a different embedding model:**
+1. Modify the `model` parameter in `_get_openai_embedding()` functions
+2. Update both `pipelines/doc_ingestion.py` and `pipelines/retrieval.py`
-3. Re-run the ingestion step (delete `data/chroma_db/` if you want a clean index).
+3. Re-run the ingestion step (delete `data/chroma_db/` if you want a clean index)

 ---